-If you are concerned that a friend or family member is contemplating suicide, see Suicide Prevention: Understanding and Helping a Suicidal Person.
+If you are concerned that a friend or family member is contemplating suicide, see Suicide Prevention: How to Help Someone who is Suicidal.

 Step #1: Promise not to do anything right now